Sentinel lymph node biopsy

 - Completion lymphadenectomy for positive biopsy may be unnecessary

-- Completion lymphadenectomy results in adverse events in one-third of patients, including clinically significant lymphoedema following axillary or groin dissection in 5–10% of patients
+- Completion lymphadenectomy results in adverse events in one-third of patients, including clinically significant lymphoedema following axillary or groin dissection in up to 25% of patients

 - There is lack of data to support using the results of sentinel node biopsy as inclusion criteria for immunotherapy or targeted therapy trials or treatment